Personalised assessments: information for parents and carers

 - There is no set time of year or ‘assessment window’ for personalised assessments; timing is at the school’s discretion.

 - Learners can take the personalised assessments in small or large groups, depending on the schools’ preferences and facilities, and schools do not need a large number of devices.

 - Learners are required to take the assessment once during the academic year.
 Schools also have the option to use the assessment once more during the academic year.

-Online personalised assessments in reading and numeracy: information for parents and carers of children in Years 2 to 9 in Wales
+Online personalised assessments in reading and numeracy: information for parents and carers of children in Years 2 to 9 in maintained schools in Wales